 Continuous Professional Development

 This export training course is graded as entry level and would qualify for 10 Continuous Professional Development points.
-If required, the CPD certificate will be issued by the Institute of Export.

 If you are a Business West Chamber of Commerce member you can save 10% on this course, simply contact us for your discount code